mmmuscus/Shadow-Functions-Engine/README.md

 **How it's done & notes:** First we check if both of the coordinates of the player have changed.
 We do this because if it haven't, we have an easy time, we only need to set back the player into the last frame's position if the cell he passed into blocks player movement (this attribute is stored in the .walkable part of the map structure, more information can be found [here](#322-map)).
 If however both of the coordinates have changed from the last frame's position we need to check a few more things.

 For the rest of this explanation let's assume that the player on the last frame was on the (a; b) cell, and now he wants to pass into the (a + 1; b + 1) cell.
 I will use some small graphs to explain the different cases in this function.
-In theese graphs the '@' represents the player on the last frame (or the (a; b) cell), the '#' represents the calculated possible location of the player for this frame (or the (a + 1; b + 1) cell) and the 'x' characters represent cells that block player movement (if the '#' and 'x' characters would overlap they will be replaced by an '0').
+In these graphs the '@' represents the player on the last frame (or the (a; b) cell), the '#' represents the calculated possible location of the player for this frame (or the (a + 1; b + 1) cell) and the 'x' characters represent cells that block player movement (if the '#' and 'x' characters would overlap they will be replaced by an '0').
 The '|' characters are only there to make the graphs prettier and easier to interpret.

 ```
 |@x|